carlincb/carlincb/README.md

 My name is Colleen Fimister and I am an aspiring Software Developer.
 I have a strong background in management, coaching, and customer service.
 I am currently earning a certificate in Full Stack Web Development from the University of Denver Coding Boot Camp.
 My strengths in communication, teamwork, conflict resolution, and problem-solving are part of the skillset I bring to any team.
 I am highly driven and organized and I can be relied upon to get the job done!

-- 🔭 I’m currently working on: Marvelisms a fun database!
+- 🔭 I’m currently working on: Marvelisms - A fun database!
 - 💬 Ask me about: What I could bring to your team!
 - 📫 How to reach me: carlin.colleen@gmail.com